JGCRI/pygcam/docs/source/tutorial2.rst

     $ gt run -S tax-10

-Again, we wait while ``gt`` runs gcam, runs the defined queries to create CSV files.
+Again, we wait while ``gt`` runs gcam and runs the defined queries to create CSV files.
 Because this is a policy scenario, we will also compute the differences between query results for "policy minus baseline", and save these in the ``diffs`` directory in the scenario's sandbox.
 Our project file also generates a few plots to look at,